martin-studna/eyen-homework/README.md

 Our solution is described more in details in Python notebook: `eyen_project.ipynb`

+If you want to train the model, create a directory "car_coupling_train" and add the data in the directory.

 Please follow these steps to use find_couplings.py script:

 1. Install dependencies.